 The council meets monthly to address important current concerns and initiative relating to the following:

-The Council plays a critical role in facilitating change within the program, and council members take significant pride and belief in all their efforts.
+The council plays a critical role in facilitating change within the program, and council members believe and take significant pride in their efforts.

-Those students who are awarded membership can also enjoy the benefit of placing the prestigious student organization on their resume.
-Employers can easily see that members of the council are prominent student leaders in the UT Dallas community.
+Members enjoy the benefit of including their service of this council on their resumes.
+Employers can easily see that SLCL members are prominent student leaders in the UT Dallas community.
 Both the academic and student experience have been improved because of this important council.
 SCLC members will also receive professional business cards and a name tag after joining the council.

 |Nima Esfandiari, President